aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 ## Execution mask handling examples
 ### Fictional ISA
-I compiled the previous code snippets into my toy ISA and run it with my simulator which produces cool pictures.
+I compiled the previous code snippets into my toy ISA and run it on simulator at SIMD32.
 Take a look at how it handles execution mask.
-***Update*** Note that the toy simulator always selects true path first which is not the best method.
+***Update*** Note that the toy simulator always selects the true path first which is not the best method.
 ###### Example 1
 ```nasm
 ; uint lane_id = get_lane_id();